CalebQ42/bbConvert/README.md

 Bullets/numbers for lists are determined by asterisks or newlines

-For the titles ([t1] - [t6]) then if you have a number less than 1 (such as zero) after the t then it will be the same as [t1] and if the number is greater than 6 it will be treated as [t6]

 Tag and parameters aren't case sensitive unless they need to be (such as title and alt)

 Multilevel lists are supported (just put a list inside a list)

-# Todo (Probably in order)

-    [font align=center]Center, right, left, and justified support[/font]

-I want to continue to add "simple" tags that should make it easier for people to remember.
+# Adding custom tag support
+If you want to add support for a tag that isn't in the list above (or don't like the defaults) you can use AddCustomTag to overwrite a default or add tags.

 # Known Issues
-Can't currently find any
+Can't currently find any :O